learn-co-students/dumbo-web-060418-plan/README.md

 #### So long
 ![Alt Text][bye]

-## Thursday
+## Thursday 8/16

 #### Morning Standup
 At 9:15 please gather as a group to do standup.
 Each group should give a two sentence overview of what their app does.
 Use this as a time to solicit help or ask the group questions.
+Throughout the day if you run into problems, slack your classmates.
 Everyone will be facing similar issues during the first few days of the project.

 ##### Standup Q's:
   * What's the last feature you worked on?